AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *error on missing stub*
 Objects missing from the stub cause stubtest to emit an error in CI.

-### Pyright settings in CI: *strict on some files*
+### Pyright settings in CI: *strict*
-Some files are tested with the stricter pyright settings in CI; some are excluded.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `tzlocal`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-  - Annotated parameters: 0
+  - Annotated parameters: 2
-  - Unannotated parameters: 2
+  - Unannotated parameters: 0
   - Explicit `Any` parameters: 0
   - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-  - Annotated returns: 4
+  - Annotated returns: 6
-  - Unannotated returns: 2
+  - Unannotated returns: 0
   - Explicit `Any` returns: 0
   - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables: